Jan271001/Project3_Collaboration_and_Competition/Report.md

 ### Overall description

 In order to fullfill the task I use a multi-agent-actor-critic approach.
 My implementation works with 2 seperate neural networks for each agent.
 One for the actor and one for the critic.
-Both architectures can be seen underneath.It also uses the target network approach.To update the target networks a soft update function is used.
+Both architectures can be seen underneath.
+It also uses the target network approach.
+To update the target networks a soft update function is used.
-Additionally the used algorithm is an of policy algorithm, which means it uses a Replay Buffer to store previous interactions and learn from them.
+Additionally the used algorithm is an off-policy algorithm, which means it uses a Replay Buffer to store previous interactions and learn from them.
 All information of the step including the actions of both agents are stored in one sample.
+It's important to mention, that the existence of multiple agents with differnt policys could cause instationarity of the environment.
+This could lead to poorly performing agents and instability in learning.
+To solve this problem the critic of every single agent knows also about the policys and actions of the other agents and could use this information two calculate the Q-value.
+In Code this is done by adding the actions of every agent to the input of the critic network.

 ### Net Architecture